bruxr/bruxr/README.md

 ### Hello, I'm Brux

+- Currently building web apps using Ruby on Rails!
-- Lead Frontend Developer and previously the Head of Design at [Ingenuity](https://ingenuity.ph)
+- Formerly the Head of Design and Lead Frontend Developer at [Ingenuity](https://ingenuity.ph)
 - Uses Typescript, Javascript, CSS, React and Vue
 - Puts Accessibility and Inclusive Design to the table
 - Starting out in Open Source